If you would like personalized training or need more information about how to ride the bus or train, please contact a Customer Advocate.

 By ADA* definition, a wheelchair is a mobility aid belonging to any class of three or four-wheeled devices, usable indoors, designed for and used by individuals with mobility limitations, whether operated manually or powered.
 These devices include scooters and Segways.

 According to the ADA, in order to be carried in a public transit vehicle, such a device cannot exceed 30 inches in width and 48 inches in length when measured two inches above the ground (with the exception of Segways).
 The ADA also states that service will not be provided if the combined weight of the rider and the wheelchair exceeds 600 pounds.
+For the safety of our passengers, Metro Transit's wheelchair securement system is designed for front facing riders using all four straps.

 When possible, for the safety of the occupant, occupants of scooter-type wheelchairs will be asked to transfer from the scooter to a vehicle seat.